What is conventional wisdom?

 Human emotions play a significant role in financial decisions.
 Fear and greed are powerful motivators that can overshadow logical analysis.
 During the dot-com bubble of the late 1990s, investors were gripped by the fear of missing out on the next big tech company.
 Conventional wisdom suggested that any company related to the internet was a goldmine.
 This led to astronomical valuations of companies with little to no earnings.

-When the bubble burst in 2000, the Nasdaq Composite index plummeted by nearly 80% over two years.
+When the bubble burst in 2000, the Nasdaq Composite index plummeted nearly 80% over two years.
 Investors who had bought into the hype suffered massive losses.
 This market collapse highlighted how mass psychology, fueled by greed and the desire to follow prevailing trends, can lead to irrational investment decisions.

 Technical analysis offers tools to navigate beyond conventional wisdom by examining statistical trends gathered from trading activity.
 Indicators such as moving averages, volume trends, and relative strength index (RSI) can reveal underlying market sentiments that are not immediately apparent.
-For instance, a divergence between a stock’s price and its RSI can signal a potential reversal, alerting investors to reconsider their positions.
+For instance, a divergence between a stock’s price and RSI can signal a potential reversal, alerting investors to reconsider their positions.

 During the housing bubble of the mid-2000s, technical indicators showed warning signs that were largely ignored due to prevailing beliefs that real estate prices would perpetually rise.
 The S&P/Case-Shiller Home Price Indices began to show a plateauing of home prices even as mortgage lending continued at a breakneck pace.
 Investors who paid attention to these signals could have anticipated the impending crash, avoiding significant losses.